glacion/fedora-chroot-installation/docs/VM-Install.md

 This is safe to ignore as in this case, our hard drive doesn't actually contain a partition table.

 This probably won't be the case in real-world scenarios.
-Though if you'd like to nuke down your partition table(s), you can run `sgdisk -Z /dev/sda`.
+Though if you'd like to nuke your partition table(s), you can run `sgdisk -Z /dev/sda`.

 After that this screen will greet us;